hmc-cs111-spring2016/what-is-a-DSL/my-dsl.md

 # Computational model
-_What is the underlying computational model of this language?
-To answer this question, provide a high-level description (no more than 100 words) of the computation that occurs when someone executes a program in this language._
+_What is the underlying "computational model" of this language?
+To answer this question, provide a high-level description (no more than 100 words) of what happens when a program runs._

 # DSL-ness